kgallagher52/go-lessons/README.md

 # go-lessons

     This is a repo dedicated to learning everything Golang has to offer!
+Also, I need to give credit to Todd McLeod for teaching all of these sections if you haven't done any of his lectures highly recommend him!

 ## Section topics